SAP/cloud-identity-developer-guide/docs/Authorization/AuthorizationChecks.md

 2. It can filter the entities in the database query based on the condition.

 #### Looping
-The first option is simpler to implement and may be sufficient for resources with few entities, such as a list of landscapes:
+The first option is easier to implement and may be sufficient for resources with few entities, such as a list of landscapes:

 ::: code-group
 ```js [Node.js]